rx290/Kivy_Learnings/Widgets/Widgets.md

     An input mechanism for kivy to let user feed some information to the software We can use this to update other widgets as well.
-    This is by default multiline and can be overridden as single line input by its attributes. on_text_Validate can be used to update text when enter line is pressed
+    This is by default multiline and can be overridden as single line input by its attributes. on_text_Validate can be used to update text when enter line is pressed.

+### Image

+    An image widget is there to place images within out app.
+    properties:
+        1. allow_stretch
+                Useful when making a resizable widget
+        2. keep_ratio
+                Useful for backgrounds like gradients and other stuff